Kymorphia/gidgen/README.md

-merge <Namespace> - Merge current repo into the package identified by Namespace (Repo) namespace <Namespace> - Create a repository from a namespace instead of a Gir file rename <XmlSelect> <AttributeName | XmlNodeId> - Rename an XML attribute or node ID repo <RepoName> - Specify the Gir repository name to load reserved <Word> - Identify a reserved word, an underscore will be appended to it set <XmlSelect> <AttributeValue | Xml> - Set an XML attribute or node (Block) subtype <FromTypeName> <ToTypeName> - Substitute a type name (D and C types)
+merge <Namespace> - Merge current repo into the package identified by Namespace (Repo) namespace <Namespace> - Create a repository from a namespace instead of a Gir file rename <XmlSelect> <AttributeName | XmlNodeId> - Rename an XML attribute or node ID reserved <Word> - Identify a reserved word, an underscore will be appended to it set <XmlSelect> <AttributeValue | Xml> - Set an XML attribute or node (Block) subtype <FromTypeName> <ToTypeName> - Substitute a type name (D and C types)